Frederick J. Schlink

-Frederick J. Schlink (October 26, 1891 - January 15, 1995) was an American consumer rights activist.
-He co-wrote the book 100,000,000 Guinea Pigs with Arthur Kallet, and co-founded the watchdog group Consumers' Research.
+Frederick J. Schlink (October 26, 1891 – January 15, 1995) was an American consumer rights activist.
+He co-wrote the books Your Money's Worth with Stuart Chase and 100,000,000 Guinea Pigs with Arthur Kallet.
+He also co-founded the watchdog group Consumers' Research, which tried to both protect consumers from predatory sales tactics and educate people about consuming.

 Life and activism

 Schlink was born in Peoria, Illinois, and graduated from the University of Illinois in 1912.
 In 1914, he acquired the degree of Mechanical Engineer, and worked at the United States Bureau of Standards until 1919.
-After work in quality control for Firestone Tire and Rubber Company, and for the Bell Telephone Laboratories, he became an assistant secretary for the non-profit American Standards Association.
+After working in quality control for Firestone Tire and Rubber Company, and for the Bell Telephone Laboratories, he became an assistant secretary for the non-profit American Standards Association.

-In 1927, Schlink was co-author, with Stuart Chase, of the bestseller, Your Money's Worth, a warning about sales pressure and misleading advertising.
-The book called attention to the "Consumers' Club", a small organization in White Plains, New York.
-Within two years, the club had members nationwide and was incorporated as Consumers' Research.
+In 1927, Schlink was co-author, with Stuart Chase, of the bestsellerYour Money's Worth, a book that asked for consumer goods to be required to meet a specific set of specifications.
+Schlink and Chase wanted businesses to focus their advertising on factual detail rather than misleading statements.
+Schlink and Chase claimed that misleading sales tactics led to inefficiency in the market, and they wanted the government to set product standards.
+They called for consumers to rely on scientific tests of a product's quality "rather than according to the fanfare and trumpets of the higher salesmanship."
+This call led to the formation of the group Consumers' Research.
+The book has been called the "Uncle Tom's Cabin of the consumer movement."

 Arthur Kallet, the secretary of the group, enlisted Schlink's aid as co-author of One Hundred Million Guinea Pigs in 1933.
 (The title referred to what was roughly the population of the United States at the time.)
 The book caused a stir, noting that some well-advertised products (including mouthwash and hair dyes) were sometimes useless and even dangerous.
 In 1934, he published a pamphlet with his wife, Mary Catherine Phillips, Discovering Consumers.
 His final book was Eat, Drink and be Wary in 1935.

 Schlink himself lived for sixty years after the book's publication and died at the age of 103 in Phillipsburg, NJ.